 On that score alone, you would be far better off doing a virtual retreat without masks than an in-person retreat where all of us were wearing masks.
 Never mind the plexiglass panels, shields, and face-guards!

 Why an In-Person Retreat Is a Super-Spreader

 All things considered, what makes it so highly probable that an in-person intensive retreat will spread COVID-19 is the length of time we’re in the room together, unmasked, talking, and just breathing.

 Health officials, when doing contact tracing, look for anyone an infected person has been in contact with for as little as 15 minutes.
 An intensive retreat is 70 to 100 times that length of time!
 Unmasked.
 Indoors.

 Over the 18 or more hours of a retreat program, the virus will certainly spread to everyone in the room.
 Of course, if any of us had symptoms of COVID-19, we would delay the retreat.
-The problem is if one is asymptomatic.
+The problem is the more likely case that one of us is asymptomatic.